christoofar/canaria/README.md

 Eurospanish and the ISO Latinoamerica layout both throw in `Ç` as an afterthought for the cases of borrowings from French and Portuguese.
 In practice as Spanish is used in the USA and Mexico (the largest region where EN/ES bilingualism exists) these add-ons to the layout are not used.

-A nice feature of Canaria is that `Ñ` shares a place in the vowel cluster which hints at the behavior `Ñ` actually performs in the language: a semi-vowel similar to `Y`.
-The word `cañón` in Spanish is borrowed into English with its pronunciation intact: `canyon`, where the semi-vowel `Y` is then revealed.
+A nice feature of Canaria is that `Ñ` shares a place in the vowel cluster which hints at the behavior `Ñ` actually performs in the language: a vowel-dependent consonant.
+The word `cañón` in Spanish is borrowed into English with its pronunciation intact: `canyon`, where the semi-vowel `Y` is revealed.

 ## Why should I use this keyboard layout vs. QWERTY, Colemak, Colemak-DH, Dvorak, Workman, etc.?